FK Neratovice-Byškovice

 FK Neratovice-Byškovice is a Czech football club located in the town of Neratovice.
 From 2025, it plays in the Bohemian Football League.

 History

 In the summer of 2011, the club was promoted to the Czech Fourth Division administratively, following a third-placed finish in the regional championship and the withdrawal of the Příbram B team from competitive football.
 In the 2024–25 season, the club won the Divize B group of the Czech Fourth Division and was promoted to the Bohemian Football League.

+Neratovice-Byškovice reached the third round of the Czech Cup for the first time in 2026.
+They defeated SK Kosmonosy 4–1 in the preliminary round, subsequently recording a 10–1 win against Klášterce nad Ohří in the first round and a penalty shootout win after a 1–1 draw against Benátky nad Jizerou in the second round of the competition, all away from home.